Luc-Bertin/PythonBlog/_posts/2020-09-25-Notions-Supervised-Machine-Learning.md

 (nice as it is differentiable), indicative loss function (0/1), absolute difference loss function, or other.<br>

-Actually, more generally, a loss function can show how close an estimate is from its corresponding estimand (quantity of interest we try to estimate).
+Actually, more generally, a loss function can show how close one estimate is from its corresponding estimand (quantity of interest we try to estimate).
 Then, it could be how close an estimate $\hat{\beta}$ of the parameter $\beta$ is close to $\beta$ itself.
-Or it could be how close a model prediction $ \hat{f}(X) $ is close to the true observation y (e.g. MSE for an predictor, MSE for an estimator) given an single input vector (of features $$ X $$), which assign the prediction $$ \hat{y} $$.
+Or it could be how close a model prediction $ \hat{f}(X) $ is close to the true observation y, given an single input vector (of features $$ X $$), which assign the prediction $$ \hat{y} $$.

 The risk function, in a frequentist statistical theory, is the **expected loss** i.e. the **averaging over all of the loss functions**.
 It then describes how bad your model is on the **set** of data.
 Hence the **closer** the predictions **match** the real expected / true value, the **lower the prediction errors** are, and then the **lower the cost** functions gets, **so is the risk** function.
 We then seek to **minimize** the risk function.

-It is often nice to differentiate, if possible, such risk function over the model parameters, so to see how changing one parameter or the other could possibly minimize the risk function.
+The MSE, for mean squared error, is an example of a risk function, using the squared error loss (it corresponds to the expected value of the squared error loss).

+It is important to address the difference in the definitions between MSE of an estimator vs MSE of a predictor, as MSE may be used to mean different things in different contexts.

+* for an estimator: We can compute a MSE for an estimator to assess the quality of this estimator: i.e. let's take a population of size $n$, $X_1, X_2,...
+X_n$.
+Selecting subsets composed of individuals (with replacement) from this population we can use the estimator for estimating $\nu$:
+$$ \bar{X} = \frac{1}{n}\sum_{i=1}^{n}{X_i} $$
+The MSE of an estimator is:
+$$ MSE(\hat{\theta}) = E[(\hat{\theta} - \theta)^2] $$
+The MSE of that estimator incorporates both the:
+- **variance** of the estimator: does each estimate from different samples differ greatly or not from one another
+- **bias** how far is the average estimated value from the true unobserved value of the population.
+The expected value equals here $\nu$ (the true mean) then we say that the estimator $\bar{X} is **unbiased**, the MSE then equals the variance of the estimator.

+* for a predictor: using its nickname *MSPE*, it is a measure of a predictor’s fit, or how well your predictor predicts the true value.
+$$ MSPE(L) = E[ \sum_{i=1}^{n}{ ( g(x_i) - \hat{g}(x_i) )^2} ] $$

+MSE for an estimator and predictor are atually the same thing, instead of estimating a scalar caracteristic from the population, we intent to estimate the true underlying function in the functional space:
+> [here](https://towardsdatascience.com/mse-and-bias-variance-decomposition-77449dd2ff55) MSE for estimator measures how close our estimator is to the desirable quantity θ.
+MSE for predictor measures how close our function predictor is to the desirable function f in some functional space, where we measure the distance between two functions as the L2 distance, which is actually one of many ways one can define a distance between two functions in a functional space.

 Note: Sometimes **cost function** is used as synonym of **loss function**, sometimes as the **risk** one.
 Hence you should always read the underlying equation in a paper to ascertain of the definition one use.
+Note2: It is often nice to differentiate, if possible the MSPE over the model parameters, so to see how changing one parameter or the other could possibly minimize it.

 ### Supervised vs Unsupervised Learning